SabeeirSharrma/ValleyCert/README.md

 # ValleyCert

 Client certificate utility for ValleyAuth.
 ValleyCert is **not** a certificate authority.
-It requests, validates, stores, and renews certificates issued by ValleyAuth Core.
+It requests, validates, stores, and renews certificates issued by ValleyAuth Core. **ValleyCert only issues certificates of ValleyAuth format and NOT ANY SSL/other CERTIFICATES**.

 ## What It Does